 SC: Elsewhere in your intro to Hume’s Enquiry, you state that “Hume’s arguments concerning the nature of objects and abstract ideas are taken almost directly from Berkeley.”
 Yet, his method differed sharply from Berkeley’s.
 In what ways?

-SC: Hume was a thoroughgoing skeptic, who questioned and overturned some of our most closely held beliefs about causation, induction, innate ideas, religion and morality.
-This kind of skepticism, according to Bertrand Russell, “represents, in a certain sense, a dead end…it is impossible to go further.”
+SC: Hume was a thoroughgoing skeptic who questioned and overturned some of our most closely held beliefs about causation, induction, innate ideas, religion, and morality.
+This kind of skepticism, according to Bertrand Russell, “represents, in a certain sense, a dead end … it is impossible to go further.”
 This sounds like an extreme form of skepticism.
-What kind of a skeptic was Hume?
+What kind of skeptic was Hume?

 ES: The precise nature of Hume’s skepticism is an issue that still occupies Hume scholars today.
 Yet, it is very doubtful that Hume considered himself a thoroughgoing skeptic.
 It is true that in the Conclusion of Book One of the Treatise, Hume was in despair because he couldn’t resolve the implications of some of the many skeptical arguments he had previously presented.
 However, in Section XII of the first Enquiry, he said that he was a “mitigated,” not an “excessive” skeptic or one whose arguments might amaze and confuse, but not convince.
 Mitigated skepticism had two practical consequences for Hume: first, when people are naturally dogmatic about their opinions “there is a degree of doubt, and caution, and modesty, which, in all kinds of scrutiny and decision, ought for ever to accompany a just reasoner.”
 This is similar to the final words of Book One, where Hume noted that, although he had used the language of certainty throughout the book, “such expressions… express no dogmatical spirit, nor conceited idea of my own judgment, which are sentiments that I am sensible can become nobody, and a sceptic still less than any other.”
 The second consequence of mitigated skepticism is to avoid “all distant and high enquiries,” confining oneself to “common life, and to such subjects as fall under daily practice and experience.”
 This does appear to differ from Hume’s comment in the earlier work that he was inevitably led to “speculations without the sphere or common life.”
 Hume went on to say that in such cases philosophy was a better guide than superstition.